dcc5235/React-Refresher/README.md

 <details><summary>Life Cycle Methods</summary>

 Life cycle methods get called at different stages of when built-in React components gets rendered.
-#### componentDidMount
-In this life cycle method, React renders the component on the page and when it does that, it calls the block of code inside the function.
+In life cycle methods, React renders the component on the page and when it does that, it calls the block of code inside the function.

 </details>